Menu

 Permit or Licence withdrawal

-Different countries define specific conditions which operators must comply with, which could be envisaged by the laws, and also provided in detailed manner in the permit or licence itself.
-The permit or licence holder needs to fulfill these conditions continually.
-He also has to report to the authorities consistently.
+Different countries define specific conditions which operators must comply with, which could be envisaged by the laws and also provided in a detailed manner in the permit or licence itself.
+The permit or licence holder needs to fulfil these conditions continually while holding the licence.
+The licence holder also has to report to the authorities consistently.
 Any breach of these obligations is a ground for a permit or licence withdrawal.
 If any of the circumstances under which the permit or licence was issued is changed, that could also be a ground for a withdrawal.

-In case of a withdrawal, the permit/licence is no longer active or legally effective.
+In the case of a withdrawal, the permit/licence is no longer active or legally effective.

 EIA or SEA procedure

-Environmental decisions require the procedure of Environmental Impact Assessment (EIA) to be performed prior to the decision-making process, in the planning phase.
+Environmental decisions require the procedure of Environmental Impact Assessment (EIA) to be performed in the planning phase prior to the decision-making process.
 That practically means that for a permit/licence to be issued, the EIA report must provide the public body with the guarantee that such action is justified environmentally.
 More and more countries are also requiring Strategic Environmental Assessment (SEA) reports for bigger projects, or several smaller projects covering a larger area.

-When a second instance body receives a complaint and finds out that such requirement was not fulfilled, or that the quality of the performed EIA/SEA is in question, it can order for it to be conducted in accordance with the national laws.
+When a second instance body receives a complaint and finds out that a EIA or SEA requirement was not fulfilled, or that the quality of the performed EIA/SEA is in question, it can order for the assessment to be conducted in accordance with the national laws.

 Currently 45 states are party members to The Convention on Environmental Impact Assessment in a Transboundary Context (Espoo Convention) whose non-compliance mechanism could be triggered in case of non or under-performance of EIA (or SEA if the protocol is the party has signed and ratified it).

-However, even if a state is not a party member to the Espoo Convention, the biggest international funding institutions (such as the World Bank, EBRD etc.) are obliged to follow the EIA procedure in all their funded projects.
-If any projects receiving their financial support does not fulfil this requirement, the funding has to be stopped until such condition is met.
+However, even if a state is not a party member to the Espoo Convention, the biggest international funding institutions (such as World Bank, EBRD, etc.) are obliged to follow EIA procedure in all their funded projects.
+If any projects receiving their financial support does not fulfil this requirement, the funding has to be stopped until such conditions are met.

-That means that in any LEDC acting as a beneficiary of the international funding institutions, even if the national laws do not require EIA procedure for the implementation of the funded projects, any local NGO or the affected community, can open a case before the Espoo Secretariat and the Fund, and demand that EIA is performed dully.
+That means that in any developing country acting as a beneficiary of the international funding institutions, even if the national laws do not require EIA procedure for the implementation of the funded projects, any local NGO or the affected community can open a case before the Espoo Secretariat and the Fund, and demand that EIA is performed dully.

 Public Consultation